 • User experience

-• Are vulnerable to breaking when BigCommerce updates the checkout code
+• Can breaking when BigCommerce updates the checkout code

-Keep in mind, the functionality which these apps provide is essential to ecommerce success.
-Introducing risk into these areas can lead to instability and support challenges that undermine the reliability of the SaaS model.
+Remember, the functionality these apps provide is critical to ecommerce success.
+Introducing risk in this area can lead to instability and support challenges that compromise the reliability of the SaaS model.

 When Customization Makes Sense